Ailrun/Quilt-Impl/README.md

 | Cons (x, xs) => ...
 end
 ```

+The order of arguments in built-in interface for mutable array is a
+bit different. `read` and `write` first take the index of an entry and
+then take the array.

 Last but not least, identifiers starting with captial letters are
 reserved for type/term constructor for datatypes, thus one cannot use